Tokenized Treasury Bills for Treasury Yield: The Fund-Share Reality (2026)

 The yield is only useful if the exit matches when cash is needed.
 Tokenized T-bill products have product-specific redemption:

-A treasury must map the actual redemption path, timing, and minimums against its own liquidity needs before allocating — the liquidity dimension of the risk budget.
+A treasury has to map the actual redemption path, timing, and minimums against its own liquidity needs before allocating — the liquidity dimension of the risk budget.

 Residual risks